 One tall, lanky shape was the loathed silhouette of Mark.
-Whenever no one was looking, he’d say, “How’re you going, Jack,” and either punch me on the upper arm or pinch the skin on my forearm.
+Whenever no one was looking, he’d say, “How’re you doing, Jack?” and either punch me on the upper arm or pinch the skin on my forearm.
 I swear, sometimes after an evening with Mark, my arms were literally black and blue.
-I’d complained to mum and dad but they just said, “Don’t make a fuss, he’s only playing.
+I’d complained to Mum and Dad, but they just said, “Don’t make a fuss.
+He’s only playing.
 Don’t be a softie.”

 Softie!
 My arms really hurt!

-Five earth-shattering minutes later, I was in the dog house, along with all the local dogs.
-Now I had a vague idea what it must have been like to have fought on the Somme.
+Five earth-shattering minutes later, I was in the doghouse, along with all the local dogs.
+Now I had a vague idea of what it must have been like to have fought on the Somme.